RMIT-Rover-Team/terraform-aws-ros2-workstation/README.md

   box).
-- **Full re-provisioning on next `apply`.** Since termination deletes the EBS root volume, a fresh instance means Phase 1 → reboot → Phase 2 runs again from scratch (~20 min), and a new GitHub deploy key gets generated (re-add it to the repo's deploy keys).
+- **Full re-provisioning on next `apply`.** Since termination deletes the EBS root volume, a fresh instance means Phase 1 → reboot → Phase 2 runs again from scratch (~10-15 min), and a new GitHub deploy key gets generated (re-add it to the repo's deploy keys).
 **Spot request lifecycle / does Terraform cancel it?**
-Yes — with `spot_instance_type = "one-time"`, AWS itself automatically
-closes the spot request the moment the instance is fulfilled and later terminated (whether terminated by an interruption, or by you running `terraform destroy`).
-There's no separate spot request object for Terraform to track or clean up — `instance_market_options` is just a launch-time attribute of the `aws_instance` resource, not a distinct resource type. `terraform destroy` terminates the instance exactly like it would an on-demand one, and the one-time spot request closes itself as a side effect.
-Nothing lingers, nothing to check manually.

 What you *do* lose on interruption: your active DCV session, unsaved in-memory work, and the provisioned environment itself (since it's not